CodeYourFuture/curriculum/org-cyf/content/guides/employability/linkedin/_index.md

 ---
 emoji: 🏢
 title: Linkedin
-description: Show employers your true potential by improving your Linkedin profile
+description: Show employers your true potential by optimising your Linkedin profile
 weight: 5
 ---